 Default Value false Since Version 3.1.0

 Instructs the server to use the default character set for the specified Java encoding during the authentication phase.
 If this property is not set, Connector/J falls back to the collation name specified in the property 'connectionCollation' or to the Java encoding specified in the property 'characterEncoding', in that order of priority.
-The "utf8mb4" default collation is used if none of the properties is set.
+The default collation of the character set utf8mb4 is used if none of the properties is set.

 Since Version 5.1.7

-An implementation of com.mysql.cj.conf.ConnectionPropertiesTransform that the driver will use to modify URL properties passed to the driver before attempting a connection
+An implementation of 'com.mysql.cj.conf.ConnectionPropertiesTransform' that the driver will use to modify connection string properties passed to the driver before attempting a connection.